zuri-training/Proj-T_C_Gen-Team-74/README.md

 ## Todo
 - Send emails to users on request after document generation

-_For more examples, please refer to the [Documentation](https://obiajuluezike.slite.com/p/LeWE1nW8ZC8iPM/QuickTerms-Technical-Documentation)_
+_For more details, please refer to the [Documentation](https://obiajuluezike.slite.com/p/LeWE1nW8ZC8iPM/QuickTerms-Technical-Documentation)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>